ericandre615/yewi/README.md

 Stand alone working and runable examples for each component are listed under the [`examples`](examples/README.md) directory.

+**NOTE**: _until the next version of yew (`0.18`) is released there is no great way to do optional html attributes.
+However, the components here allow for optional `id` which if present on an `html` element can not be empty (`""`) and have to be unique.
+For this reason any component that currently accepts an optional `id` prop will by default if not given a value generate a `uuid` as the `id` attribute.
+This will be replaced by optional html attributes once that feature is released in yew_

 ### Components
 - [`Transition`](src/components/transition/): A basic transition component that tracks transition state and uses callback to emit those states
 - [`CSSTransition`](src/components/transition/css_transition.rs): An component utilizing the base `Transition` component that will add css classnames for transition states